Pandahjs/Lexicon_Generator/ResearchPaper/PaperGPT.md

 ### **Conclusion**

 Pseudo Lexical Generation represents an innovative approach to constructing languages through procedural content generation.
 By combining words with trait-based symbols, we can create small, internally consistent languages that serve the needs of narrative and world-building in fiction.
-This paper has outlined the process of constructing such a system, provided an example of its application, and demonstrated the potential of PLG to enhance creative storytelling.
+This paper outlines the process of constructing such a system, provides an example of its application, and demonstrates the potential of PLG to enhance creative storytelling.